traien/n8n-nodes-espocrm/README.md

 ### API Authentication

-1. In EspoCRM:
+1. In EspoCrm:
    - Navigate to Administration > API Users
    - Create a new API User
    - Generate an API Key
    - Note down the API Key and API Secret

 2. In n8n:
-   - Add new credentials of type 'EspoCRM API'
+   - Add new credentials of type 'EspoCrm API'
-   - Enter your EspoCRM instance URL
+   - Enter your EspoCrm instance URL
    - Input the API Key and API Secret
    - Save the credentials